eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-13-mass-matrix-benchmarks.md

 to probabilistic programming in some way.

-I initially tried to implement mass matrix adaptation in Tensorflow Probability, but I quickly readjusted my goals[^1] to something more achievable: running some benchmarks with tuning in Hamiltonian Monte Carlo (HMC).
+I initially tried to implement mass matrix adaptation in Tensorflow Probability, but I quickly readjusted my goals to something more achievable: running some benchmarks with tuning in Hamiltonian Monte Carlo (HMC).

 <figure class="half">